bkleinen/bkleinen.github.io/ss2014/info3/labs/lab-01.md

 Create a new Java Project in Eclipse (or your preferred IDE).

-Source Code for this Assignment: [https://github.com/info3/assignment_1](https://github.com/info3/assignment_1)
+Source Code for this Assignment: (removed)

 Create a Class Node as in Node.java as Head of a linked list and develop a method for deleting Nodes in a List test driven, that is, develop the Unit Tests first, as we did in class.
 Choose one of the two methods we discussed in class to help the assertions - creating a test helper method as in assert.java or creating a toString method as in toString.java.